Abdelrhman20khaled/Predictive-EV-battery-Charging-for-Prolonged-Battery-Life-Public/README.md

-# Smart Battery Management System (SBMS) for Electric Vehicles 🔋
+# Predictive EV battery Charging for Prolonged Battery Life

 This repository contains the complete implementation of our graduation project: a Smart Battery Management System (SBMS) designed to enhance electric vehicle (EV) battery performance, safety, and lifespan through predictive analytics, hardware integration, IoT, and mobile development.